larytet/auto-win/Readme.md

 The first test which actually does something is test_install_machines().
 The script will create and setup a virtual machine for specified
 Windows version.
 The Windows setup will run automatically thanks to the floppy disk image which contains Autounattend.xml

+Images for the Autounatted floppy disk are based on the images from https://github.com/joefitzgerald/packer-windows

+The Windows interactive setups reads the answers from the file Autounattend.xml.
+The Autounattend.xml contains patches for the
+Windows registry, invokes additional setup scritps.

 # Usage (Python 3.6 assumed):

 	sudo apt-get install virtualbox mkisofs